Isi-2190501010/AEDS-Limited-angle-reconstruction-/README.md

 # AEDS-Limited-angle-reconstruction-
-An Image Reconstruction code for Limited-angle Computed Tomography
+An image reconstruction code for limited-angle Computed Tomography